 Globally Important Sites

 Calgary.
-One of the world’s leading centers for energy developers, Calgary is also known for agribusiness and advanced communications and navigation in aerospace and component manufacturing.
+One of the world’s leading centers for energy developers, Calgary is also known for agribusiness and advanced communications.
 A new $500 million expansion will double the size of Calgary's BMO Centre to almost one million square feet, transforming it into Canada's second-largest facility.
 Banff, only an hour away, is a beautiful, world-renowned destination closely linked to the city, providing an additional delegate draw.

 Ottawa.
 Globally important as the capital of a G7 nation, Ottawa is both friendly and easy to navigate.
 With easy access from points around the globe, the city brings together leaders in policy, research and planning with top of the line venues and suppliers, with easy access to points around the world.
 Consider just some of the options for meetings here: the Canadian Museum of Civilization, the National Arts Centre and Canada's Cold War Museum, not to mention access to thought leaders and innovators in digital tech, wireless networking, life sciences, autonomous vehicles, aerospace and more.